Apply Smart: New Data to Consider

 The point of diminishing returns also varies by specialty and applicant type.
 On average, applicants to competitive specialties had to submit more applications to reach the point of diminishing returns compared with applicants to primary care specialties.
 The point of diminishing returns was, on average, lowest for U.S. MD applicants compared with U.S. DO, U.S. IMG, and foreign IMG applicants.

-Data on the point of diminishing returns are presented separately for the following specialties:
+Data on the point of diminishing returns are presented separately for the following specialities:

 The AAMC is continuing to analyze data on additional specialties and will make reports on the results available over time.